 Vision includes sharpness of sight at distance and near; ability to aim and focus the eyes properly especially for near vision tasks such as reading and computers; the ability to sustain focus for long periods of time for reading and computers; tracking the eye movements for reading fluency and accuracy; processing of the visual information each the eyes take in; and of course health of the eyes inside and out.

 There has been an explosion of electronic media in recent times and rather than just reading and writing we are now spending significantly more time looking at electronically produced information.
 All this means that we are spending much more time concentrating at near distance in a sustained way over extended periods of time.
 This is especially true in the younger generation and raises serious concerns for developing eyes and visual systems.

 Preparations for the first day of school are many; uniform, school bag, lunch box, favourite toy or book – all in preparation for the adventure and discovery of learning and life at school.
-But in this excitement and anticipation, many parents overlook the most important learning system their child has their eyes and vision.
+But in this excitement and anticipation, many parents overlook the importance of their child’s eyes and vision.

 We’re often told to exercise our minds and our bodies, but did you know that it’s just as important to exercise our vision?
 Vision therapy is a growing field that is helping to treat adults, children and athletes with a range of conditions, from headaches and learning difficulties, to clumsiness and more.
 Here are some tips from Meredith Graham, Behavioural Optometrist at Harmony Vision Care in Queensland.